Loop3D/map2loop-2-legacy/README.rst

   save_basal_no_faults

               load fault linestrings as GeoDataBase
-              create polygonPolygonal buffer aorund odell all faults clip basal contacts to polygonPolygonal buffer
+              create Polygonal buffer aorund modell all faults clip basal contacts to Polygonal buffer
               make copy of clipped contacts
-              for each clipped basal contact polylinePolyline:
+              for each clipped basal contact Polyline:
-                    if polylinePolyline is GEOMETRYCOLLECTION:
+                    if Polyline is GEOMETRYCOLLECTION:
                           remove from copy of clipped basal contacts
                     else:
                           add to dictionary